Skip to Content

 • Kangaroo Island - Fished, Farmed & Fermented Private Tour

-After lunch, head to Flinders Chase National Park to marvel at the Remarkable Rocks, massive natural sculptures with forms reminiscent of Henry Moore and Salvador Dali, set against panoramic cliffside views that offer excellent photo opportunities.
-Nearby, a boardwalk leads to Admirals Arch, a coastal grotto home to a large colony of long-nosed fur seals.
-Watch these seals swim gracefully through the waves and rest on rock ledges.
-Conclude your day by exploring the earliest human occupation of the island and learning about the Indigenous Australians' traditional practices of foraging, hunting, and fishing from the local environment.
-Return to Adelaide via your afternoon flight.
+After lunch, visit Flinders Chase National Park to marvel at the Remarkable Rocks, massive natural sculptures with forms reminiscent of Henry Moore and Salvador Dali, set against dramatic cliffside vistas that provide excellent photo opportunities.
+A nearby boardwalk leads to Admirals Arch, a coastal grotto home to a large colony of long-nosed fur seals, observed swimming gracefully through the waves and resting on rocky ledges.

-Day 6: Adelaide.
+Day 6: Adelaide to Hobart.
 Connect with your flight to the capital of Tasmania, Hobart.

 • The Maria Island Walk - Shared Tour